eGellman89/Amber-Glass-Phosphor/README.md

 # Amber Glass Phosphor

-Amber Glass Phosphor is a dark CRT-inspired theme for Obsidian.
-It uses embedded WOFF2 fonts, square terminal-style interface elements, restrained scanlines, and a configurable phosphor glow.
-Everything required by the theme is contained in `theme.css`, so it remains fully usable offline.
+Amber Glass Phosphor is a dark, CRT-inspired theme for Obsidian.
+It is intended to bring my vision of a retro-futuristic interface to Obsidian while remaining easy on the eyes and helping with concentration.
+Multicolored headings make navigation quicker.
+This is a 1.0 release and might include updates in the future.

 ## Features